|

 Panelists:

-Gabriele Villarini, Aaron Graber, Dennis Todey, Mark Licht, Tamara Marcus (Linn County)
+Gabriele Villarini, Aaron Graber, Dennis Todey, Dr. Mark Licht (Iowa State University, Department of Agronomy ), Tamara Marcus

 How does weather impact the lives of Iowans and the future of our communities?